-These statistics have important implications for the City of Mandurah which has one of the State's highest proportions of residents aged 65 years and over (21.9%) compared to the State average of 14% and the National average of 15.3%.
-Many people with access and inclusion requirements also visit the City as tourists due to Mandurah being a destination place for short visits and longer stays\\\\\\.
+These statistics have important implications for the City of Mandurah, which supports the State's highest proportions of residents aged 65 years and over (21.9%).
+This is compared to the state average of 14% and the national average of 15.3%.
+Many people with access and inclusion requirements also visit the city as tourists due to Mandurah being a destination place for short visits and longer stays.